AmoDinho/design-systems-zero-hero/README.md

 Personally I do not like overwriting existing styles from other UI libraries.
 This usually has me inspecting the dev tools etc just to change a colour.
 However, for complex components like accordians etc just import that specific component and take a hit with styling.
 ### Component viewer
+So when building the component library, you can't structure it like you would a normal web app.
+This means no routing or anything.
+You need to figure out how to export all your components and register it with your framework.
+[Insert examples]

+Then once that is done you need to a component viewer that allows you to refresh and view all your components as you are building them.

 ### CI/CD + Publishing